airbnb/HorizonCalendar/README.md

 - Declarative API that enables unidirectional data flow for updating the content of the calendar
 - A custom layout system that enables virtually infinite date ranges without increasing memory usage
 - Pagination for horizontally-scrolling calendars
-- Specify custom views for individual days, month headers, and days of the week
+- Specify custom views (`UIView` or SwiftUI `View`) for individual days, month headers, and days of the week
-- Specify custom views to highlight date ranges
+- Specify custom views (`UIView` or SwiftUI `View`) to highlight date ranges
-- Specify custom views to overlay parts of the calendar, enabling features like tooltips
+- Specify custom views (`UIView` or SwiftUI `View`) to overlay parts of the calendar, enabling features like tooltips
 - A day selection handler to monitor when a day is tapped
 - Customizable layout metrics
 - Pin the days-of-the-week row to the top
 - Show partial boundary months (exactly 2020-03-14 to 2020-04-20, for example)
 - Scroll to arbitrary dates and months, with or without animation
 - Robust accessibility support
-- Inset the content without affecting the scrollable region using `UIView` layout margins
+- Inset the content without affecting the scrollable region using layout margins
 - Separator below the days-of-the-week row
 - Right-to-left layout support